 Before initiating formal appeal procedures, the student shall attempt to resolve the grade dispute informally with the instructor.
 If the dispute is not resolved, the student may initiate a grade grievance with the appropriate division dean.
-If the grievance is not resolved at the division dean level, the student may appeal to the Vice President of is a deadline of one (1) year from the date that the grade is posted for a student to initiate a grade change.
+If the grievance is not resolved at the division dean level, the student may appeal to the Vice President of Instruction.
+The decision of the Vice President on grade-related grievances is final.
+There is a deadline of one (1) year from the date that the grade is posted for a student to initiate a grade change.